 Electricity consumption and quality in a data centre (currents, voltages, performances, battery capacities, …)

-Application-specific data (e.g., length of mail queues from MS Exchange)
+Application-specific data (e.g., length of email queues from MS Exchange)

-Checkmk records all measurements generated by the monitoring over a period (adjustable) of four years, so that it can not only access the current data, but also historic data.
+Checkmk records all measurements generated by the monitoring over a period (customisable) of four years, so that it can not only access the current data, but also historic data.
 In order to keep disk space usage under control, older data is compressed.
-The actual performance data itself is detected by the individual Check Plug-ins.
+The actual performance data itself is detected by the individual check plug-ins.
 These plug-ins also determine exactly which values are provided.

 2. Access via the GUI

 A service’s performance data is presented in three different forms in the GUI.
 The so-called Perf-O-Meter appears directly in a host’s or service’s tables and provides a quick overview and a visual comparison.
 These are however usually limited by space to a selected single metric.
 For file systems, for example, this is the percentage of space used: